-- 1. The Enhanced Vision System (EVS) cannot be used for flight guidance, navigation, traffic avoidance, or terrain avoidance.
+The Enhanced Vision System (EVS) cannot be used for flight guidance, navigation, traffic avoidance, or terrain avoidance.
 Maneuvering the airplane in any phase of flight such as taxi, takeoff, approach, landing, or roll out shall not be predicated on EVS imagery.
-The EVS shall only be used as an aide to assist the flight crew to visually acquire objects normally viewed through the cockpit windows. - 2.
-The Max Viz Enhanced Vision System Information Manual, P/N 309100024 Revision 01 or later must be available to the pilot during flight.
+The EVS shall only be used as an aide to assist the flight crew to visually acquire objects normally viewed through the cockpit windows.
+Cirrus Design SR20

+2. The appropriate revision of the Max Viz Enhanced Vision System Information Manual, (p/n 309100024) must be available to the pilot during flight.